ajaychordiya/crm/README.md

-Recipe App
+#Recipe App
 It is a single page application made with react.
-This website internally use api to fetch the data of the recipes.
+This website internally use AstraDB url to fetch data from db.In this you can create task quater wise.

-Tech Stack
+#Tech Stack
 Client: React, React-router-dom
 Server : AstraDB

-Features
+#Features
 CRUD
-Demo
+#Demo
 https://crm-lake.vercel.app/